PlusLabNLP/TempGen/README.md

 ```
 passing `--gpu -1` can run evaluation on CPUs.

-The trained models are included in `trained_models` for reproduction purposes.
+The trained models can be downloaded from [here](https://drive.google.com/drive/folders/1D6-0mM7n3JeqXzspBtNWi6fQC4mJHdSb?usp=sharing) for reproduction purposes.

 The structure of this repo is based on OneIE (https://blender.cs.illinois.edu/software/oneie/)